-The Yzeron catchment (150 km2) is located to the south-west of Lyon city, France.
-It forms part of the Observatoire de Terrain en Hydrologie Urbaine (OTHU) long term observatory.
+The Yzeron catchment (150 km2) is located in the Monts du Lyonnais, south-west of Lyon, in France.
+It is part of the Observatoire de Terrain en Hydrologie Urbaine (OTHU) .
 It is representative of French periurban areas and is characterized by a marked topography.
-The geology is contrasted with crystalline formations (granite, gneiss ) in the western part of the catchment and more alluvial and glaciar formations in the eastern part.
-The land use is heterogeneous.
-The upstream and western part of the basin is covered with forests.
-The intermediate part is mainly covered with grassland and cultivated lands, mixed with urban nucleus.
-Thin green corridors remain along rivers, covered with deciduous trees.
-The downstream part is mainly covered with densely urbanized areas.
-A fast progression of urbanization is observed since the seventies.
-The area is prone to sharp Mediterranean-type flood events due to its steep topography in the upstream part and limited soil water storage capacity overall.
-The rain water is mainly collected through combined sewer systems, equipped with combined sewer overflow devices (SOD) that overflow in the river when the sewer capacity is exceeded.
-This water is rich of sediments and pollutions, causing quality problems in the rivers, especially during summer storms, where most of the water reaching the river comes from urbanized areas via SODs.
-Increased erosion of the river banks has also been evidenced with impact on the ecosystems.
+The geology is contrasted with crystalline formations (granite, gneiss) in the western part of the catchment and more alluvial and glaciar formations in the eastern part.
+The land use is heterogeneous: the upstream and western part of the basin is covered with forests, the intermediate part is mainly covered with grassland and cultivated lands, mixed with urban nucleus and the downstream part is densely urbanised.
+A fast progression of urbanization has been observed since the 70s.
+The area is prone to flash Mediterranean-type flood events due to its steep topography and limited soil water storage capacity overall.
+The rain water is mainly collected through the rain water network, equipped with combined sewer overflow devices (SOD) that overflow in the river when the sewer capacity is exceeded.
+This water is rich of sediments and polluants, causing quality issues in the rivers, especially during summer storms, where most of the water reaching the river comes from urbanized areas via SODs.
+Increased erosion of the river banks has also been brought to light, impacting on the ecosystems.

-The OTHU observatory is an interdisciplinary platform that documents in situ water and contaminants fluxes generated by the city or by urbanizing areas during dry or rainy weather.
+The OTHU observatory is an interdisciplinary platform that documents in situ water and contaminants fluxes generated by the city or by urbanized areas during dry and/or rainy weather.
 It also studies their impacts on aquatic environments (small rivers and groundwater).
 The Yzeron catchment is representative of periurban catchments with small intermittent rivers.
-Using the observations collected in the catchment, the following objectives are addressed:
+The observations on the Yzeron aim to:

-- Improve the knowledge of rainfall variability and the resolution needed to understand hydrological processes in periurban catchments;
+- Improve the knowledge of rainfall variability and determine the spatial and temporal resolution needed to understand hydrological processes in periurban catchments,

 - Study interactions between river and artificial networks during urban flooding events.